nolanlawson/css-talk-2022/markdown.md

 At a high level, if you're seeing a large amount of time spent in style or layout, it usually comes down to one of these four things.

 Either your CSS selectors are too complex, or there are a lot of them, which slows down style calculation.
+Note this has no effect on layout calculation.

 Or your layout itself, i.e. the geometry of the page, is very large or complex, which slows down layout calculation.
+Note this has no effect on style calculation.

 Or your DOM is very large, or you are doing repeated re-renders, which slows down both style and layout.